DiegoPincheiraIb/rfsslam/README.md

     - Implementation of joint compatibility branch and bound (JCBB) for data association in vector-based methods
     - Removed dependency on the libconfig library for simulation configuration
-    - OSX compatible
+    - OSX compatible when compiling with Clang/LLVM
+    - Multi-threaded versions of SLAM algorithms using OpenMP
+        + multithreading with OpenMP is currently not supported by Clang/LLVM
+	+ An OpenMP-supported LLVM compiler is available at: [http://clang-omp.github.io/](http://clang-omp.github.io/)

 ### Future Work ###

-- Multi-threaded versions of SLAM algorithms
 - Cardinalized Probability Hypothesis Density (CPHD) filter
-- Multi-Bernoulli filter
+- Cardinality Balanced Multi-Bernoulli filter

 ### Contact ###